Operating in the cloud has many benefits for organizations, including:

 To remain competitive and relevant, you will need to invest resources into your current talent force and make the program a strategic part of your business plan.
 As you compare cloud solutions, look for vendors that provide dedicated resources to supporting a successful migration.
 They can be a valuable asset for your IT team and an important tool in your overall training program.

 Cloud migration is a big, complex initiative for any company.
-While this initiative brings many unique challenges, those challenges are not insurmountable.
+While this initiative brings many unique challenges, those cloud migration challenges are not insurmountable.

 The key is to recognize those potential risks and obstacles in the beginning and create a plan to manage them.
 With careful planning and evaluation, you can navigate the complexities of the cloud and reap the benefits of cloud-based IT operations.